mcondon/tp-todo-app/README.md

     - Rant: now VSCode is stupid slow for no reason. restart it.
 I should just only use vim.
 - 21:11
     - Completed reasonably well tested data manipulation functions that I will use in my reducers
+- 22:20
+    - Forgot how not fun Redux boilerplate is.
+Got a basic input + display working

 ## To Do